psykei/psyki-python/README.md

 Currently, implemented injectors are:

+ - `KBANN`, one of the first injector introduced in literature;
  - `LambdaLayer`, performs injection into NN of any shape via constraining;
  - `NetworkComposer`, performs injection into NN of any shape via structuring.

 ## Users